cardano-foundation/developer-portal/docs/transaction-metadata/retrieving-metadata.md

 ---
 id: retrieving-metadata
-title: Retreiving your metadata
+title: Retrieving your metadata
-sidebar_label: Retreiving your metadata
+sidebar_label: Retrieving your metadata
 description: We will discuss the many ways to retrieve your metadata from the Cardano blockchain.
 image: ./img/og-developer-portal.png
 ---

 ## Overview

 There are many ways to retrieve metadata stored in the **Cardano** blockchain.
-In this article we discuss the different components and ways that can help us retrieve all kinds blockchain data.
+This article discusses the different components and ways that can help us retrieve all kinds of blockchain data.

 ## Blockfrost

-[Blockfrost](/docs/get-started/blockfrost) provides an **API** to access the **Cardano** blockchain fast and easy.
+[Blockfrost](/docs/get-started/blockfrost) provides an **API** to access the **Cardano** blockchain fast and easily.

-To retrieve metadata using **Blockfrost** we simply call a specific endpoint for **transaction metadata** that they provide.
+To retrieve metadata using **Blockfrost**, we call a specific endpoint for **transaction metadata** that they provide.

 ** Query 1337 Metadata **